Yoshiaki Koizumi: Nintendo

 In 2003, Koizumi switched to Nintendo's Tokyo Software Development Department and directed the 2D platformer Donkey Kong Jungle Beat.
 The game's side-scrolling nature sprang from Koizumi's attempt to overcome problems with complex camera controls in 3D titles.
 These efforts continued in his next title, Super Mario Galaxy.
 The game's spherical levels eliminated the possibility of the player getting lost or the need for adjusting the camera when reaching the end of a flat surface.
 Koizumi directed Super Mario Galaxy and was heavily involved in the creation of its story, deciding on the inclusion of the optional fairytale book that tells the characters' backstory.
 Following this, he was promoted to producer and was manager of Tokyo Software Development Group No. 2 within the company's Entertainment Analysis & Development Division.
 In September 2015, he became Deputy General Manager of the newly formed Entertainment Planning & Development Division.
 Koizumi also served as General Producer of Nintendo's 2017 video game console, the Nintendo Switch.
-He also succeeded Satoru Iwata as the international host of the Nintendo Direct video presentations in 2017, and has been doing so since the live streamed Nintendo Switch Presentation, which took place on January 12, 2017.
+He alongside Shinya Takahashi also succeeded Satoru Iwata as the host of the Nintendo Direct video presentations since 2017, and has been doing so since the live streamed Nintendo Switch Presentation, which took place on January 12, 2017.

+Koizumi was part of the board of directors of Nintendo's subsidiary 1-UP Studio as one of its representative directors from 2013 to 2023.
+In October 2022, he joined the board of directors of Nintendo Pictures.

+In 2023, Koizumi was promoted from Deputy General Manager to Senior General Manager at Nintendo EPD division after almost 10 years in the position, below only Executive General Manager Shinya Takahashi who also was promoted at the same time.